Waze & Odyssey: "Bump & Grind 2014"

 In late 2011, the duo created a bootleg containing R. Kelly's "Bump n' Grind" and MK's version of "Push the Feeling On" by Nightcrawlers to play in a DJ set.
 Having played it to Skream, he then requested a copy and the track took on a life of its own, going on to receive heavy club support across the UK and abroad from the likes of DJ EZ, Horse Meat Disco, Duke Dumont & more.

 In 2013, Sony Records approached the duo to release the record.
 The track released by RCA sold over 200,000 copies in the UK alone and became a number 3 hit, attaining a higher first chart placing than the original record.
 The track featured an official remix from Paul Woolford (DJ) under his Special Request alias.

 "Always"

-In 2020, the duo made a comeback with the release of a revamped version of George Michael and Mary J Blige's 1999 cover of the Stevie Wonder classic "As", together with Tommy Theo.
-The song was released under the title of "Always" and was given the seal of approval from all artists for the first time in musical history, with both George and Mary listed as credited artists.
+In 2020, the duo made a comeback with the release of a revamped version of George Michael and Mary J. Blige's 1999 cover of the Stevie Wonder classic "As", together with Tommy Theo.
+The song was released under the title of "Always" and was given the seal of approval from all artists for the first time in musical history, with both Michael and Blige listed as credited artists.